-Here is a general idea of the sorts of activities, sights and experiences that they can expect over the course of the 14-hour day.
+Here is a general idea of the sorts of activities, sights and experiences that they can expect over the course of the day.

 The Other Tour officially takes off at 9am.
 We meet the tour participants in front of the Clock Tower at Dolmabahce Palace with a private van (that’s just how we roll) a few minutes before departure time.
 There will be a morning stop for some Turkish coffee, so don’t arrive late because you wanted to gulp one more down in anticipation for the day.
 In all honesty, there will be multiple opportunities for Turkish coffee, you’ll be a Turkish coffee expert by the end of the tour – just another cool perk offered by The Other Tour.

 A private (we always feel the need to italicize the word private, I don’t know why) boat cruise on the Bosphorus, which just so happens to be one of the world’s, and history’s, most important and influential waterways.
 Strolls through neighborhoods that boast some of the highest populations of billionaires of any city in the world.
 An authentic, home-cooked lunch at a real Turkish household in a district that millions of people call home.
 Local markets teaming with fresh produce, people and color that bring our cameras to life and get our stomachs rumbling.
 Walks through vibrant, exotic, untraveled neighborhoods.

 We spend time at any one of a number of local schools, interacting with the children and occasionally even taking part in their lessons.